cran/nmslibR/README.md

 <br>

 The **nmslibR** package is a wrapper of the [Non-Metric Space Library (NMSLIB)](https://github.com/searchivarius/nmslib) *python* package.
-More details on the functionality of the *nmslibR* package can be found in the package Documentation and Vignette.
+More details on the functionality of the *nmslibR* package can be found in the package Vignette and Documentation.

 <br>